adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 **What are those key ingredients that you could start screening for in interviews to land work at successful companies?**

-*Good to Great* is a fanatically data driven analysis of why some companies remain average, and how others succeed drastically more than their peers, industry, and the overall market.
+*Good to Great* presents a data driven hypothesis of why some companies remain average, and how others succeed drastically more than their peers, industry, and the overall market.

 Most of all it focuses on why being *good* is the enemy of being **great**.